-A new law just went into effect in Maryland which dramatically changes the way your car insurance works.
+(Updated for 2018) A new law just went into effect in Maryland which dramatically changes the way your car insurance works.

-However, the politicians and insurance industry lobbyists made it somewhat difficult for you to get the benefits of this law.
-You have to do some very specific things to be covered properly.
-We will explain all the details in this post.
+However, the politicians and insurance industry lobbyists made it difficult for you to get the benefits of this law.
+You have to know about it to ask for it, and you have to do some very specific things to be covered properly.

 The new law gives you Enhanced Underinsured Motorist Coverage, or EUIM for short.
 What an exciting name huh?
 I bet your finger is already hovering over the mouse ready to click away.

 The Problem with Underinsured Motorist Insurance

-Here is the current problem in a nutshell: Most people think they can claim the full amount of their uninsured motorist policy if they are hit by another driver with too little insurance.
-Most people think they can stack their coverage on top of the other driver’s coverage – adding them together.
-But that is not true.
+Here is the current problem in a nutshell: Most people think that if they get into a car accident and suffer a personal injury, they can claim the full amount of their underinsured motorist policy if the at fault driver has too little insurance.
+Most people think they can stack their underinsured motorist coverage on top of the other driver’s coverage – adding them together.

 So, if the other driver has $30,000 liability insurance, and you have $100,000 in UM coverage through your own car insurance policy, then you can only get, at most, $70,000 from your policy.

-The Fix – Enhancing Your Insurance
+The Fix – Enhance Your Insurance

 Enhanced underinsured motorist coverage fixes that problem.
 If you elect to get this new coverage, you can then add the full value of your insurance policy to the other driver’s insurance policy.
 In the example above, you can now add them together to get a total of $130,000.

-The trick is you have to elect this enhanced coverage when you sign up for, or renew, your car insurance.
+You must elect this enhanced coverage when you sign up for, or renew, your car insurance.
 It is not automatic.
 It is an extra coverage, and the insurer can charge you more for it.
 It remains to be seen how much more they will charge.

 As of October 1, 2017, this Enhanced Underinsured Motorist Coverage is available if you buy new car insurance or renew your old policy.
 But nobody has to tell you about it.
 You have to be the wise consumer.
-As of June 1, 2018, your insurer has to notify you of this option, and they have to give you a state approved form you will use to select it.
+As of July 1, 2018, your insurer has to notify you of this option, and they have to give you a state approved form you will use to select it.

 Why You Should Get Enhanced Coverage